 One of the simplest properties that are known to be inexpressible in first-order predicate logic (FO henceforth) is the transitive closure of a binary relation.
 It is therefore a natural move to extend FO by a binary transitive closure operator.
 And this move has been done before in the definition of query languages for relational databases, in particular for the SQL3 standard.
-But it seems that the expressive power of FO plus binary transitive closures (FO^{} for short) to define tree properties is not much studied yet.
-This is somewhat surprising, because there is reason to believe that FO^{} is more user friendly than MSO.
+But it seems that the expressive power of FO plus binary transitive closures (FO\ for short) to define tree properties is not much studied yet.
+This is somewhat surprising, because there is reason to believe that FO\ is more user friendly than MSO.
 Most users of query languages, in particular linguists, understand the concept of a transitive closure very well and know how to use it.
 It is a lot more difficult to use set variables to describe tree properties.
 An example for this claim is the fact MSO is capable of defining binary transitive closures, as shown by Moschovakis (1974).
-His formula is given at the end of the next section.
+A formula expressing the transitive closure in MSO is given at the end of the next section.
 It is questionable that ordinary users (without profound knowledge of MSO) would be able to find this formula.

-We propose to seriously consider FO^{} as a language for defining tree properties.
-We do so by showing that several important MSO definable properties can be defined in FO^{}.
+There exists a more restricted version of transitive closure, namely deterministic transitive closure (FOD\).
+The deterministic transitive closure of a binary relation is the transitive closure of the functional or deterministic part of the relation.
+We propose to seriously consider FOD\ as a language for defining tree properties.
+We do so by showing that several important MSO definable properties can be defined in FOD\.
 One such example is the ability to define a linear order on the nodes of a tree.
-The order resembles depthfirst left-to-right traversal of a tree.
+The order resembles depth-first left-to-right traversal of a tree.
 A linear order is a powerful concept that can be used defining additional properties.
 For example, it is used to count the number of nodes in a tree modulo a given natural number.
-An instance is the definition of the class EVEN of all trees with an even number of nodes in FO^{}.
+An instance is the definition of the class EVEN of all trees with an even number of nodes in $FO^{D}$ .

 Arguably an important reason for Rogers' choice of MSO is its ability to axiomatise trees.
 I.e., there exists a set of axioms such that an arbitrary structure (of a suitable signature) is a tree - finite or infinite - iff it is a model of the axioms.
 It is known that this characterisation of trees cannot be done using FO.
-But the full expressive power of MSO may not really be needed for the axiomatisation, because we show that arbitrary trees and finite trees can be axiomatised in FO^{}.
-This capability of axiomatising finite and infinite trees implies that FO^{} is neither compact nor does it possess the Löwenheim-Skolem-Upward property.
+But the full expressive power of MSO may not really be needed for the axiomatisation, because we show that arbitrary trees and finite trees can be axiomatised in FOD\.
+This capability of axiomatising finite and infinite trees implies that FOD\ (and hence also FO\) is neither compact nor does it possess the Löwenheim-Skolem-Upward property.

-There exists a tree automaton concept that defines serial instead of parallel processing of trees, namely tree walking automata (TWA).
-As the name implies, a tree is processed by walking up and down in the tree and inspecting nodes serially.
-One may therefore believe that these automata could be the automaton-theoretic correspondant of FO^{}.
-But we show here that FO^{} is more powerful.
-Every tree language that is recognised by a TWA can be defined in FO^{}.
-But there are FO^{}definable tree languages that cannot be recognised by any TWA.
+There exists a tree automaton concept that defines serial instead of parallel processing of nodes in a tree, namely tree walking automata (TWA).
+As the name implies, a tree is processed by walking up and down in it and inspecting nodes serially.
+One may therefore believe that these automata could be the automaton-theoretic correspondant of FO\.
+But we show here that FO\ is more powerful.
+Every tree language that is recognised by a TWA can be defined in FO\.
+The relationship towards FOD\ is less clear.
+There are FOD\-definable tree languages that cannot be recognised by any TWA.